neuronsimulator/nrn/docs/install/python_wheels.md

 ## Linux wheels

-In order to have NEURON binaries run on most Linux distros, we are relying on the [manylinux project](https://github.com/pypa/manylinux).
+In order to have NEURON binaries run on most Linux distros, we rely on the [manylinux project](https://github.com/pypa/manylinux).
 Current NEURON Linux image is based on `manylinux2014`.

 ### Setting up Docker